tarantool/doc/doc/intro.rst

 random-access memory, and therefore has very low read latency.
 It also keeps persistent copies of the data in non-volatile storage, such as disk, when users request "snapshots".
-If a server stops and the random-access memory is lost, then restarts, it reads the latest snapshot and then replays the transactions that are in the log -- therefore no data is lost.
+If an instance of the server stops and the random-access memory is lost, then restarts, it reads the latest snapshot and then replays the transactions that are in the log -- therefore no data is lost.